 If you or someone you care about struggles with addiction, then you probably already know all about detox and rehab.
-Treating an addiction is critical, and the first few weeks are certainly very important.
+Treating addiction is critical, and the first few weeks are certainly very important.
 However, sobriety is a lifetime goal.
-That means that aftercare, or what happens after treatment ends, is also important.
+That means that rehab aftercare, or what happens after treatment ends, is also important.
 To find out more, call us today at 866.262.0531.

 Transitioning Back to Independent Living